blainehansen/vue-async-everything/README.md

 			error, // local error handler, could be called *in addition* to global one

 			default: articleObject,
-			// we give them a $pull method
+			// we give them a $get method
 			lazy: true,
 			// by default your thing will be replaced completely by the results of the request
 			merge: true // if both the result and the default are objects, this option can basically say to use the default merge strategy (lodash) to replace any nil values in the default with whatever exists in the result